Parenting Classes & Programs

 Need help coping with your children?
 C.O.P.E.
 (Community Parent Education Program) is an effective research-based parenting program that helps parents to develop a more positive approach to parenting and reduces problem behaviour in children.
 All C.O.P.E. programs are FREE of charge!
 Refreshments will be provided.
 Supervised activity groups for children ages 3-5, and social skills development/activity groups for children ages 6-12, will be provided at NO CHARGE while parents attend the parenting program.
 C.O.P.E programs are facilitated by qualified professionals trained by C.O.P.E.

 C.O.P.E. programs are FREE of charge at various locations throughout Regina.
-Anyone interested is welcome to contact The Randall Kinship Centre at (306) 766-6780 for more information or to register for the program.
+Anyone interested is welcome to call (306) 766-6700 for more information or to register for the program.

 Healthy Parenting Home Study Program (Available online)